2024 Basilicata regional election: Official candidates

 The officialization of the electoral lists ended on 23 March 2024 at 12 am.
 The first to do so were Forza Italia and Us Moderates.
 Chiorazzo's list included, among others, two former members of the centre-right coalition who had been last elected in 2019 with the League but had criticized Bardi and opposed his re-election bid: Giovanni Viziello and Massimo Zullino of Beyond Basilicata.
 Bardi had seven lists in support (Forza Italia–Us Moderates, Brothers of Italy, League, Action, Union of the Centre–Christian Democracy–United Populars, Lucanian Pride, and True Basilicata), Marrese had five (Democratic Party, Five Star Movement, Green and Left Alliance–Italian Socialist Party–Possible Basilicata, Common House Basilicata, and United Basilicata), and Follia had one (Volt Italy).
 All the centre-right coalition's councillors run for re-election, as are five out of five councilors and 18 out of 20 outgoing councilors, with a total of 13 list and 258 candidates; the only two outgoing councilors who did not seek re-election were the 2019 centre-left coalition candidate Carlo Trerotola and the two-term limited (due to its internal rules) Giovanni Perrino of the Five Star Movement.
 Because the representatives of some political parties had only showed up at the last minute, there was a delay; the True Basilicata list for the province of Potenza was only registered at 18 pm and the same list for the province of Matera had some problems that may cause the list not to be accepted.
 The True Basilicata list for the province of Matera and the Volt Italy list for the province of Potenza were initially rejected; they appealed the decision.
 On 27 March 2024, their appeal was successful and both lists were reinstated.

 Debates

 In March 2024, Piero Marrese challenged Vito Bardi to a public debate.
 About the centre-left coalition's much discussed negotiations for a candidate, Marrese said: "Better late than Bardi."

 Opinion polls

-An opinion poll by Sondaggi Noto from 18–21 March 2024 among 1,000 electors showed the incumbent Vito Bardi ahead of Piero Marrese by 11 points, 55 to 44 percent, with Eustachio Follia taking the remaining 1 percent.
+An opinion poll by Sondaggi Noto from 18 to 21 March 2024 among 1,000 electors showed the incumbent Vito Bardi ahead of Piero Marrese by 11 points, 55 to 44 percent, with Eustachio Follia taking the remaining 1 percent.
 The margin of error, with a 95 percent confidence interval, was ±3,2 percent.
 The estimated turnout was between 50 and 54 percent; the poll did not ask about the political party preferences.
 On notability, the poll showed that 99 percent of the voters knew Bardi, compared to the 74 percent who said the same for Marrese.
 Bardi had a 49 percent approval rating, compared to Marrese's 35 percent.